mosesrb/basic-stripe-wordpress-plugin/README.md

 Once done you will receive a message regarding the order and a mail.

-Depend upon where you are running the plugin the mail will get sent if you are on local machine mails won't get sent..as you need to set SMTP and place your google credentials in order to sent mail via your google account.
+Depend upon where you are running the plugin if you are on local machine mails..won't get sent directly as you need to set SMTP and place your google credentials in order to sent mail via your google account.
 Modify this file in 'model/PaymentGatwayeModel.php' line number 138.
 Uncomment that section after filling it properly ( Read instruction their)

 Also make sure Curl is installed in system if on local machine..otherwise payment request won't  sent.

-You you have any Question regarding this please let me know..
+You you have any Question regarding this please mail me at mosesrb@hotmail.com